cran-task-views/ExtremeValue/ExtremeValue.md

 vectorized form and some can provide the derivatives w.r.t. the parameters.
 Nevertheless, the `r pkg("nieve")` package provides symbolic differentiation for two EVT probability distribution (GPD and GEV) in order to compute the log-likelihood.
-A great care is done to handle the near-exponential case.

 -   ### [Bayesian approach:]{#UniBayesian}